Measuring the Success of RPO (Recruitment Process Outsourcing): Key Performance Indicators and ROI Analysis for Businesses

 How to Measure:

-Performance Metrics: Establish a standard performance evaluation metric for all new hires and compare their scores against the established benchmark within their first year.
+Performance metrics: Establish a standard performance evaluation metric for all new hires and compare their scores against the established benchmark within their first year.

-Retention Rates: Track the percentage of new hires who stay with the company for at least one year, identifying patterns of early turnover.
+Retention rates: Track the percentage of new hires who stay with the company for at least one year, identifying patterns of early turnover.

-Hiring Manager Satisfaction: Develop a detailed survey for hiring managers to assess their satisfaction with each new hire’s performance and their integration into the team, using a numerical rating system for consistency.
+Hiring manager satisfaction: Develop a detailed survey for hiring managers to assess their satisfaction with each new hire’s performance and their integration into the team, using a numerical rating system for consistency.

 Cost per Hire